opcaic/docs/docs/intro/installation-instructions.md

 The output should now display both server and worker logs.

-For information how to create your own game modules and deploy them, see [Adding a new game to the OPCAIC platform](/Documentation/Adding-a-new-game-to-the-OPCAIC-platform).
+For information how to create your own game modules and deploy them, see [Adding a new game module to the OPCAIC platform](adding-new-game-modules.md).

-# (Optional) Installing Graylog for log aggregation
+## (Optional) Installing Graylog for log aggregation

 Searching though the logs using `journalctl` is not very user friendly for inexperienced users.
 The OPCAIC platform can be configured to use [Graylog](https://www.graylog.org) which is a tool supporting log aggregation, structured log searching and even monitoring capabilities.
 Install graylog by following the [official installation guide](https://docs.graylog.org/en/3.1/pages/installation.html).